ender-js/Ender/README.md

 GET STARTED NOW
 ---------------

-Install [NodeJS](http://nodejs.org) ( >= v0.4.0) and install [NPM](https://github.com/isaacs/npm) ( >= v1.0.0).
+Install [NodeJS](http://nodejs.org) and install [NPM](https://github.com/isaacs/npm).
 Then install ender globally with the command:

-    npm install ender -g
+    $ npm install ender -g

-then go to the directory you'd like to build a library in and run:

-    ender -b some-microlib another-lib [etc...]

-boosh. you have a library!
+Once that has installed, to get a list of all the cool things you can do, just run this command in your terminal:

+    $ ender

 HELP & SUPPORT
 ----------